shelsenchen/PPPLib/README.md

   You should install the MinGW on your Windows computer for gcc compiler.
 It is recommended to use CLion IDE for run and debug.
 Load the PPPLib project, after cmake completed, you can add program arguments “-C ../conf/PPPLib.ini
-  -M PPP-KINE -S G -L 128 -T 2019/12/01” in Run/Debug Configurations and then the project is ready for running.
+  -M PPP-KINE -S G -L 128” in Run/Debug Configurations and then the project is ready for running.

 **DATASET**